jupyter-widgets/ipywidgets/docs/source/dev_install.md

 Rebuild after making changes
 ----------------------------

-To build changes to `packages/controls`, run the following commands in the ipywidgets repo root, empty your browser's cache, and refresh the page.
+To build and test changes, run the following commands in the ipywidgets repository root directory, empty your browser's cache, and refresh the page.

         npm run clean
         npm run build